neamen-b/Forex-Tracker-/README.md

 # Forex-Tracker-

-This is web scraper that aggregates exchange rates from multiple national banks into one accessible file
+This is web scraper that aggregates exchange rates from multiple national banks into one place Figures out which bank has the best rates for buyers and sellers